AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForMultiplayerModel.md

 * Expectation-Maximization

-  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.
+  * This model sets up X number of clusters and finds the center of data.

   * Slow convergence, but extremely likely to find what the player wants.